If you’re an author, you’ll need to market youself and your books.

 What if you have a blog post on a book’s back matter?

-As your can see, these tools allow you to keep everything about your blog post topic focused.
+As you can see, these tools allow you to keep everything about your blog post topic focused.

 Well, that’s about it.
 If you have any questions, just use the comment area!

-Along with being a working children’s ghostwriter, I offered online author platform building classes through WOW!
+Along with being a working children’s ghostwriter, rewriter/editor, I’m a former author online platform instructor with WOW!
 Women on Writing.
-Click the link if you’d like to check it out:
+I now offer the course myself.
+You can check it out:

 Build Your Author/Writer Platform in Just 4 Weeks

-More Readers, More Authority, More Sales in Four-Weeks or an DIY eBook!
+More Readers, More Authority, More Sales in Four-Weeks or through a DIY eBook!

 1 thought on “Visuals in Your Book Marketing”